 2. The next day, look to increase 0.25 km over the starting distance.
 Do not worry about the time taken.
 Use a running app like Strava or Nike Run Club to track your run.

-3. The subsequent day, add another 0.25 km over the last distance covered.
+3. On the subsequent day, add another 0.25 km over the last distance covered.
 Again, do not worry about the time taken.
+Continue the incremental increase of distance for 4 days in a row.

-5. On the 5th day take a break.
+4. On the 5th day, take a break.
 Allow your muscles to recover.

 Phase 2:

-6. From the sixth day onward, jog for 4 days continuing to increase your distance by 0.25 km every day.
+1. From the sixth day onward, jog for 4 days continuing to increase your distance by 0.25 km every day.
 Take a break every 5th day.
 Do not worry about the time being taken.

-8. The next day, look to see if you can reduce your time by 15 seconds.
+3. The next day, look to see if you can reduce your time by 15 seconds.

-9. Over the next few days, reduce the time taken by 15 seconds every day.
+4. Over the next few days, reduce the time taken by 15 seconds every day.
 Continue with your breaks every 5th day.

-If you feel overwhelmed by this, don’t worry.
-We have seen our trekkers able to build this endurance from scratch starting from zero in about 30 days.
+Yes, we have seen our trekkers able to build this endurance from scratch starting from zero in about 30 days.

-Protip: Join a running group in your city.
+Tip: Join a running group in your city.
 Running groups have mushroomed all over the country.
 You will find one close to your home.
 Running groups have systematic beginner programs that are of immense help.
 It also helps you to be part of a group and lose the inertia that people have about training.

 A guide to start your fitness journey

-│Let’s move on to Strength Training
+Let’s move on to strength training

-Any high altitude trek requires you to cover steep inclines.
+Any high-altitude trek requires you to cover steep inclines.
 This could be while ascending or descending.
 The terrain could be rough as well, sometimes with snow.

 To manage yourself well in such conditions you need good leg strength as well as a strong core.